-A flashing baro setting annunciation on the face of the autopilot computer, in an installation when the baro setting is automatically updated with each change to the KEA 130 altimeter baro setting, indicates a failure of the communication link between the altimeter and the autopilot.
+A flashing baro setting annunciation (if systems with automatic baro setting installed) on the face of the autopilot computer indicates a failure of the communication link between the altimeter and the autopilot.
 The flashing will be initiated at the time the communication link failure is detected, and each time thereafter that a change to the preselected altitude is made.